 Kampongs' Use To Describe Urban Slums

-Singapore kampongs started as a British attempt at housing the different nationalities at that time.
+Singapore kampongs started as a British attempt at housing the population by ethnicity.
 The downtown area in the Singapore River was chosen to be the site for the Indian Kampong, Chinese Kampong, Malay Kampong, and the European Town.
 Later, some of these kampongs moved to the rural areas surrounding the river banks.
 Early kampongs were haunts for picnics, nature explorations, and adventure hikes.
-They were not crowded either, and had better accommodations, but these later turned into city slums as more people settled in search of better jobs.
+They were not crowded, and had better accommodations, but these later turned into city slums as more people settled in search of better jobs.
 As these settlements deteriorated, city authorities have actively demolished them to make way for new urban developments.